S&W M&P 15 5.56.

 Most first-time shooters are impressed with the efficiency of the buffer system and compensator.
 This allows for very accurate follow-on shots.

-The lightweight and stable design also come into play when carrying it for long distances.
-This is also noticeable around obstacles as encountered in the competitive environment.
+The lightweight and stable design also comes into play when carrying it for long distances.
+This is also noticeable around obstacles encountered in the competitive environment.

 This volume of use made us aware of some non-catastrophic stoppages, usually attributed to a buildup of carbon or ammunition.